 There are four areas that only pay 5 percent sales tax: Alberta, Northwest Territories, Yukon, and Nunavut.
-These areas do not have additionals taxes on top of that.
+These areas do not have additional taxes on top of that.

 Provincial Sales Tax

 The provincial sales tax is a value-added tax that is levied by some provinces, including British Columbia, Saskatchewan, Manitoba, and Quebec.
 This tax rate varies based on the province that you are in.
-The following provincial sales tax rates are British Columbia (7 percent), Saskatchewan (6 percent), Manitoba (8 percent), and Quebec (9.975 percent).
 Each of these sales taxes is charged in addition to the federal goods and services tax (5 percent).
 The following provincial sales tax rates are:

 Harmonized Sales Tax

 The Harmonized Sales Tax is a value-added tax that blends the federal government's goods and services tax (5 percent) with a provincial sales tax into one rate.
 This appears as one tax on your restaurant, hotel and store bills.
 This sales tax system is used in Ontario, as well as the four Atlantic provinces of New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
 Ontario's sales tax rate blends to be 13 percent and the four remaining Atlantic provinces blend to an even 15 percent rate.

 For the most part, the northernmost provinces and territories have the lowest tax rates primarily due to the high cost of living there.

 |Newfoundland and Labrador||15 percent|